yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 Click "save".
 Now, time to link the indicator to our attack pattern!

+### Tag the attack pattern and link it to the indicator

+Head back to the details page of the attack pattern you just created.

+In the "Tags" box on the right of the page, add the tag `triage` and click save.
+This tag will be used by Timesketch to filter out entities that should be taken into account for the triaging process.

-On the indicator page, click the "New link" button in the Info box on the top-right corner.
-Search for "Successful SSH login".
+Then, link the attack apttern to the indicator you just created.
+On the top-right corner, click "Link object" in the Info box on the top-right corner.
+Start typing "SSH accepted login".
 Set link type to "indicates" and click "Save".
-You should have

-Click on your freshly added indicator, and on the right hand side of the page, search for "SSH" in "Related entities", and click "Link".
-You should have something like this:
+That way, Timesketch will select all entities that have the triage tag, and "unroll" their graph looking for connected indicators.

+The final result should look like this:

 ![](screenshots/linked-ssh-to-indicator.png)